annahs/CABM_sp2/README.md

 # CABM_sp2

-Used to create time series of refractory black carbon (rBC) mass and number concentration from sp2 measurements.
+Parses raw data and creates time series of refractory black carbon (rBC) mass and number concentration from sp2 measurements made at the ECCC CABM sites.

 ## Requirements